 - Lens Details: 23mm f/2 AF (equivalent to ~35mm on full frame)

 - Video Modes: 1920 x 1080p @ 30 FPS or 60 FPS

 - Built-In Flash: Guide Number 15 @ ISO 100

 - Size: 126.5 (W) x 74.4 (H) x 53.9 (D) mm / 5.0.
 (W) x 2.9 (H) x 2.1 (D) in.

 - Weight: 445 g / 15.7 oz

 There’s a lot to like about this camera, including the low ISO noise, in-camera RAW processing, film simulation profiles (for JPEG and also RAW via Lightroom or Photoshop), and of course the very compact and portable form factor.
 Also, the lens has excellent image quality, is a respectably fast f/2, and the leaf shutter mechanism means you can sync the flash at ANY shutter speed.
 The option of using the EVF or optical viewfinder is very useful and not a very common feature on mirrorless cameras.

-One of my favorite aspects of this camera is that shutter speed and f-stop are set via physical dials on the top of the camera.
+One of my favorite aspects of this camera is that shutter speed is set with a physical dial and f-stop via ring on the lens.
 And moving into and out of the classic A, S, P, and M modes is as simple as turning those two dials.